 The city has also set up enterprise development centres in lower-income neighbourhoods to assist residents in turning their business ideas into viable small and medium enterprises.
 The centres not only guide the residents in completing a business plan but also provide them with mentorship and access to microfinancing options.
 As of 2018, the 20 centres citywide have aided nearly 19,500 citizens and led to businesses with sales totalling 3.5 billion Colombian pesos (approximately USD $1.03 million), making them an invaluable employment and economic tool.

-Reflecting on Medellín’s long journey to leave its violent history behind, and its path ahead, Mayor Gutiérrez said: “Our past is what makes our story worth telling… Medellín is a wonderful city, and a city that has transformed itself.
+Reflecting on Medellín’s long journey to leave its violent history behind, and its path ahead, then-Mayor: “Our past is what makes our story worth telling… Medellín is a wonderful city, and a city that has transformed itself.
 Today, we serve as an example of social innovation and inclusive growth for the rest of the world.”
 O